svenstaro/miniserve/README.md

   -o, --on-duplicate-files <ON_DUPLICATE_FILES>
           What to do if existing files with same name is present during file upload

-          If you enable renaming files, the renaming will occur by adding numerical suffix to the filename before the final extension.
+          If you enable renaming files, the renaming will occur by adding a numerical suffix to the filename before the final extension.
 For example file.txt will be uploaded as file-1.txt, the number will be increased until an available filename is found.

           [env: MINISERVE_ON_DUPLICATE_FILES=]
           [default: error]